hopsoft/knockout_app/README.md

 While not perfect, it's much better than before.
 We'll call it Knockout for the church of the less obtrusive.
-Like minded brothers & sisters can now rest at ease.
+Like minded brothers & sisters can finally rest at ease.

-**NOTE** *All Knockout bindings are supported.*
+**NOTE**: All Knockout bindings are supported.

-You can check out a working example [here](http://tinkerbin.com/92C0yXi7).
+Also, you can check out a working example [here](http://tinkerbin.com/92C0yXi7).

-Enjoy!
+### Enjoy!